Self-Care After a Stroke

 Know and follow your rehabilitation (rehab) plan.
 Most people find that rehab is hard work and a slow process.
 Tasks and activities that were easy for you before the stroke often seem more difficult after the stroke.

 Feeling sad about having a stroke and the resulting disabilities is normal.
 But if you get depressed, it can interfere with your recovery.
 At the first sign that you are feeling depressed, talk with your family and your doctor.
-Early treatment for depression can prevent a delay in recovery.
+The sooner you know if you are depressed, the sooner you can get treatment.
+Treatment can help you feel better.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine